wingos80/thesis_notes/1st_read_notes.md

 **From chapter 4:**

-1. It is implied that PE is only neccessary for the output feedback case of (i)ADP as Ramesh states that "... full state information is not available exploration of states is necessary", which has the implication that full state information is sufficient for exploration, but it appeared that according to [Zhou] PE is neccessary for ADP in general?
+1. It is implied that PE is only neccessary for the output feedback case of (i)ADP as Ramesh states that "... full state information is not available exploration of states is necessary", which has the implication that full state information can supplement using PE for exploration, but it appeared that according to [Zhou] PE is neccessary for ADP in general?
-   1. It feels like that Ramesh is misusing the term "PE", because it seems that
+   1. PE is used as a system identification input, where all system states are excited so that the state space can be explored, so Zhou is more correct.
+And it feels like that Ramesh is misusing the term "PE", or at least not properly explaining it enough, because it seems that persistent excitation can come in more forms than only white noise.

 [Zhou]: https://repository.tudelft.nl/islandora/object/uuid%3A5b875915-2518-4ec8-a1a0-07ad057edab4